 Take my situation for example.
 If COVID didn't exist, I would probably do 15 in-person book-signing events in San Francisco, Berkeley, Los Angeles, New York City, Honolulu, Washington, DC, and Williamsburg.
 I have family in New York City and Honolulu.
 Meanwhile, I haven't returned to Williamsburg, Virginia, the city of my alma mater, William & Mary, in almost 10 years.

-At each event, I would probably sign between 50 – 200 copies of Buy This, Not That.
+At each event, I would probably have signed between 50 – 200 copies of Buy This, Not That.
 As a result, there would be between 750 – 3,000 signed copies of my book.
 But because I plan to do zero in-person events due to COVID and having two young kids, there will be much fewer signed copies.
-So far, I’ve only sent out five signed copies to folks who have gone above and beyond to help me market my book.
+So far, I've only sent out ten signed copies to folks who have gone above and beyond to help me market my book.

 Personally, I'm on the hunt for collectible books with autographs.
 I will build my collection over time from authors I really appreciate.
 And in 30 years, I will pass on my rare book collection with signatures to my children.

 I'm a big fan of enjoying my investments.
 Therefore, I plan to not only collect rare books with signatures but also carefully read them as well.

 In fact, I might buy two versions of each book.